 The South Unit White River Visitor Center is open from 9:00 until 6:00, every day of the week.
 The South Unit of Badlands National Park is managed in co-operation with the Oglala Sioux Tribe.

-Driving the Badlands Loop Road: A Scenic Adventure Through on of Dakota’s Great 8
+Driving the Badlands Loop Road: A Scenic Adventure in the Dakota’s Great 8

 There are 244,000 acres to explore in Badlands National Park.
 Highway 240, also known as Badlands Loop Road, passes through the heart of the Badlands’ rugged formations.
 Either Exit 110 in Wall, SD or Exit 131 toward Interior, SD gets you onto the loop road.
 With several hiking trails and twelve overlooks, the Badlands Loop road is a 25-mile drive.
 It will take you at least an hour to drive through the park, but we know you’ll want to spend a little more time admiring the scenery.